kreauniv/comp308/source/control.rst

 ----------------------------------

-Consider the very first β-abstraction step we did above, ignoring the :rkt:`return` for this section's purpose.
+Consider the very first β-abstraction step we did above, ignoring the :rkt:`return` for this special section's purpose.

 .. code-block:: racket